DETAILED ACTION

 generating images of intermediate areas in the surface of the workpiece with the scanning electron microscope (paragraph 0038, as intermediate areas being interpreted under the broadest reasonable interpretation, continue to capture images in any areas with optimal brightness and contrast would be obvious).

-But, Takane do not expressly disclose determining widths of portions of CAD patterns corresponding to patterns in the reference area, and determining lengths of the portions of the CAD patterns corresponding to the patterns in the reference area; determining a pattern density of the reference area indicating a relationship between the determined width s and lengths of the portions of the CAD patterns.
+But, Takane do not expressly disclose determining widths of portions of CAD patterns corresponding to patterns in the reference area, and determining lengths of the portions of the CAD patterns corresponding to the patterns in the reference area; determining a plurality of sums of lengths respectively corresponding to the determined widths by calculating a sum of lengths corresponding to each width; determining a pattern density of the reference area indicating a relationship between the determined widths and the corresponding sums of lengths of the portions of the CAD patterns.

 However, determining lengths and widths of the portions of the CAD patterns would have been obvious in determining pattern density.